 1. The co-op employment term should be at least 16 weeks long.
 Placement dates may vary, although typically begin on or around May 1.
 (Please note: Often, the four-month co-op term is the final requirement in the IEEQ participant's program and the participant will be looking for ongoing employment.
 This gives the employer the opportunity to use the four-month co-op term to assess the participant's potential as a long-term or permanent employee.
 However, no commitment beyond four months is expected or required).

-2. The IEEQ Program participant should be engaged in engineering work, i.e. work that counts for Member-in-Training or engineer-level experience in your firm.
+2. The IEEQ Program participant should be engaged in engineering work, i.e. work that counts for Engineering Intern or engineer-level experience in your firm.
 Engineers Geoscientists Manitoba defines engineering practice as including some or all of: the application of theory (analysis, design, testing, implementation); practical experience (field engineering, site visits); engineering management (planning, scheduling, budgeting, project control); communication skills; exposure to ethical responsibilities; and, exposure to the societal implications of engineering.

 3. The IEEQ Program participant's work should be directly or indirectly supervised by a registered professional engineer in good standing with Engineers Geoscientists Manitoba .